110 Extraordinary Uses for Ordinary Household Items

 Use Soft Socks to Clean Blinds

 Who says practical storage can’t be pretty?
-This DIY Knife Block, made from old books, is a cinch to make.
+This DIY Knife Block, made from old books, is easy to make.
 Simply pick some unique books in your favorite color scheme and tie them together tightly with twine to create the perfect home for all your kitchen knives.
 You can even create different color schemes based on the seasons and holidays, making this a versatile hack.
 Need more counter space to accommodate a knife holder?
 Need more counter space to accommodate a knife holder?
 Here’s how!

 Magnetize a Screwdriver